xdmushui/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.

-- An invoice identifier.
-This identifies the invoice for which to retrieve the line items.

 ## C\#

 To get the line items for the specified invoice: